danngrant/rackconnect_chef/README.md

 Description
 ===========

-This cookbook will setup sudo and the sudoers files to allow rackconnect to do its thing.
+This cookbook will add rackconnect to the sudoers files.
+This allows RackConnect automation to update software firewall.

 Mostly useful if you have other chef cookbooks/recipes that edit/manage sudoers.

+More features coming soon.

 Requirements
 ============